The Marina Torch: 2015 fire

 A fire broke out in the building at 2:00 am on 21 February 2015.
 Witnesses said the fire started with a grill located on one of the building's balconies.
 Seven people were treated at the scene for smoke inhalation.
 Video footage showed structural debris falling from the burning stories to the ground.
 The fire appeared to have started in the middle of the building and spread rapidly due to falling flaming debris and high winds, which caused the flames to flare up, resulting in "massive problems" for the fire department and a several mile long traffic jam on a nearby highway.

 External cladding was charred from the 50th floor to the top of the tower.
-As of 28 February 101 apartments were uninhabitable and their occupants were offered temporary free lodging by some hotels and houses.
-Dubai Municipality confirmed there was no damage to the structure.
+101 apartments were deemed uninhabitable and their occupants were offered temporary free lodging by some hotels and houses.
+Dubai Municipality confirmed that the building's structure was not compromised.
 Lifts were brought back in phases and eight of the nine lifts were back in operation within a week.
 By 21 March 2015, 81 units were still not habitable.
 The remainder of the 676 apartments were back in occupation.

 Tenants requesting emergency accommodation were found free hotel accommodation for up to two months.
 All resident owners are covered by insurance for alternative accommodation for up to three years.
 In April, after insurance assessment, tenders were drawn up for repair of the damaged building.

 Repairs were started in May 2015 under the project management of the building's architect, National Engineering Bureau.

 Following this disaster, in the fall of 2015 Dubai Civil Defence announced it would be purchasing several Martin Jetpack single-person aircraft to assist first responders in managing high-rise fires, to be delivered in 2016.